 Abigail Licad is one big FOB and damn proud of it.
 She grew up in the Philippines and immigrated to San Leandro, CA at age 13.
 She has a BA from University of California, Berkeley and a master's degree in literature from Oxford University.
-Her poetry and book reviews have appeared in Calyx, Borderlands, The Critical Flame, and the San Francisco Chronicle, among others.
-She is Hyphen's Books Editor.
-Her personal website is abigaillicad.com.
-You can email her at abigail.licad [at] hyphenmagazine.com.
+Her poetry and book reviews have appeared in Calyx, Borderlands, The Critical Flame, and the LA Times, among others.
+She has formerly served as Hyphen's editor in chief.

 Thanks in large part to the work of Nick Carbó, Filipino American poetry has never been as dynamic as it is today, with many established voices continuing to lead the movement such as Barbara Jane Reyes, Oliver de la Paz, Joseph O. Legaspi, Sarah Gambito, Vince Gotera, Eileen Tabios, and new, emerging voices like Chris Santiago, Jean Vengua, Mike Maniquiz, Sasha Pimentel, Jon Pineda, Arlene Biala, Ivy Alvarez, Cristina Querrer, Patrick Rosal, JoAnn Balingit, Marlon Unas Esguerra, Tony Robles, and Michelle Bautista.

 Calling all San Francisco Bay Area emerging API artists -- the deadline for applying to Kearny Street Workshop's APAture 2016 festival is July 15, 2016!
 This year's theme is "Here."
 Submissions are accepted online and by mail in the following genres: Comics and Illustration, Film, Literary Arts, Music, Performing Arts, and Visual Arts.